Corionis/ELS/README.md

 If it will not fit it is copied to a matching target location for new content for that library.

+The pre-built executable and a Zip including examples are available on the wiki Downloads page.

 ## Features

  * Supports movies, television shows with season subdirectories,